 Passively managed funds, however, tend to track an index of different securities such as the S&P 500.
 This consists of the 500 U.S. companies with the biggest market capitalization.
 In other words, the fund aims to mimic the overall return of the S&P 500 by investing in securities that already exist within the index.
 So it tries to copy the market rather than beat it.
 As you can see, this strategy strips away much of the careful picking that’s involved with active management.
 As a result, passively managed funds generally charge lower fees than their active counterparts.

-And while beating the market certainly sounds more lucrative than simply mirroring it, several studies indicate actively managed funds rarely accomplish their overall goals.
+And while beating the market certainly sounds more lucrative than simply mirroring it, several studies indicate that actively managed funds rarely accomplish their overall goals.
 However, actively managed funds may be able to better hedge against risk because of their tendency to buy and sell securities when deemed necessary.

 Finding the Best Mutual Funds